Duncan Kerr: Law

 Kerr is the author of Annotated Constitution of Papua New Guinea (1985), Essays on the Constitution (1985), Reinventing Socialism (1992) and Elect the Ambassador; Building Democracy in a Globalised World (2001).

 Kerr was leading counsel in the High Court of Australia case Plaintiff S157 v The Commonwealth, which concerned a privative clause in the Migration Act 1958 (Cth) and the availability of judicial review under section 75 of the Constitution of Australia.
 In 2010, Michael Kirby described the decision as "one of the most important in recent years for its affirmation of the centrality in [Australian] constitutional law of the rule of law."

 Kerr was appointed a senior counsel in 2004, and as adjunct professor of law, Faculty of Law, Queensland University of Technology in 2007.
 Kerr has acted as counsel in the High Court of Australia, the Federal Court of Australia, the Family Court of Australia, the Supreme Court of Tasmania, the District Court of New South Wales, the Supreme Court of New South Wales, and the Supreme Court of Papua New Guinea.

-In 2010, Kerr became a founding member of Michael Kirby Chambers in Hobart where he practised as a barrister specialising in public law, constitutional and administrative law, refugee and human rights law and appellate work.
+In 2010, Kerr became a founding member of Michael Kirby Chambers in Hobart where he practised as a barrister specialising in public, constitutional, administrative, refugee and human rights law, and appellate work.

 On 12 April 2012, he was appointed to the Federal Court of Australia, taking his seat on the bench on 10 May 2012.
-In 2015, with the consent of the Australian Government, he was appointed by the Independent State of Papua New Guinea as its nominee as an arbitrator in a proceeding in the International Centre for the Settlement of Investment Disputes (ICSID).
+In 2015, with the consent of the Australian Government, he was appointed by Papua New Guinea as its nominee as an arbitrator in a proceeding in the International Centre for the Settlement of Investment Disputes (ICSID).
 Concurrently with his judicial duties, from 2012 to 2017 he served as President of the Administrative Appeals Tribunal.
 He was Chair of the Council of Australasian Tribunals (COAT) from 2014 to 2017.
 He is one of six former federal politicians to have served on the Federal Court, along with Robert Ellicott, Nigel Bowen, Tony Whitlam, Merv Everett and John Reeves.

-Kerr ceased to serve as a Judge of the Federal Court of Australia on 26 February 2022 upon reaching the statutory retirement age.
+Kerr ceased to serve as a Judge of the Federal Court of Australia on 25 February 2022 upon reaching the statutory retirement age of 70.

+He chairs the National Appeals and Review Panel for Australian Catholic Safeguarding Ltd.

+In 2023–2024 he undertook a 20 Year Review of the Office of the Inspector-General of the Australian Defence Force.

 Honours

 On 23 August 2011, Kerr was conferred with the insignia of Chevalier of the Legion of Honour by the Ambassador of France, M. Michel Filhol for defending values dear to France and for his role as Parliamentary Secretary for Pacific Island Affairs in enhancing friendly ties between Australia and France.

-Kerr is a fellow of the Australian Academy of Law.
+Kerr is a fellow of the Australian Academy of Law (FAAL).
+He was appointed Officer of the Order of Australia (AO) in the 2025 Australia Day Honours.